Forking-Sequences: Statistically and Computationally Efficient Multi-Horizon Forecasting with Reduced Volatility: Experiments

 Table~\ref{table:main_crps} reports mean sCRPS values, averaged over five runs, for all dataset–frequency combinations and model architectures, including statistical baselines.
-For \LSTM\ encoder models, the forking-sequences training scheme reduced sCRPS by 43.2\%, on average across datasets, compared to the window-sampling scheme, confirming earlier observations by \citep{lipton2016learning_to_diagnose,dai_le2015semi_supervised_sequence_learning,lee2015deeply_supervised_networks}.
-Consistent gains are observed for \MLP\ (14.3\%), \RNN\ (16.9\%), and \CNN\ (19.2\%) encoders, while the \Transformer-based encoder demonstrated relatively less improvement (1.8\%), likely due to its superior gradient flow reducing information bottlenecks.
-The results of Table~\ref{table:main_crps} are summarized in Fig.~\ref{fig:scrps_percent_change_w_ensemble} which shows the percentage change of the sCRPS metric for models with the forking-sequences training scheme with ensembling applied during inference, compared to models using the window-sampling scheme, averaged across datasets.
-All encoder variants with forking-sequences have improved sCRPS and generally outperform statistical baselines.
+While all encoder variants with forking-sequences show improved sCRPS, the magnitude of improvement notably varies across encoder architectures and individual datasets as visualized in Fig.~\ref{fig:scrps_percent_change_wo_ensemble}, which shows per-dataset percentage changes in sCRPS for forking-sequences models relative to window-sampling models.
+For \LSTM\ encoder models, the forking-sequences training scheme reduced sCRPS by 49.3\%, on average across datasets, compared to the window-sampling scheme, as suggested by earlier observations by \citep{lipton2016learning_to_diagnose,dai_le2015semi_supervised_sequence_learning}.
+Consistent median gains across datasets are observed for \RNN\ (46.2\%), and \CNN\ (28.6\%) encoders, while the \Transformer (24.7\%) and \StateSpace (6.4\%) encoders showed smaller improvement.
+The results of Table~\ref{table:main_crps} are summarized in Figure~\ref{fig:scrps_percent_change_wo_ensemble} which shows the percentage change of the sCRPS metric for models with forking-sequences over that of models with window-sampling, averaged across datasets.
 Point forecasting results are reported in Appendix~\ref{appendix:additional_results}.